3 Days - Bhutan Cultural tour

 After lunch, visit Paro Dzong, Kichu Lhakhang, National Museum and Dumtse Lhakhang

 Paro Dzong (fortress) was built in 1646 by Zhabdrung Ngawang Namgyal.
 It stands on a hill above Paro Township.
-It is linked by the traditional cantilever bridge (called the Nemi Zam) over the Pa chu where one may pose a photograph.
+It is linked by the traditional cantilever bridge (called the Nyami Zam) over the Pa chu where one may pose a photograph.
 We will experience a walk up a paved stone path running alongside the imposing outer walls to get into the Dzong.

 The temple is undoubtedly one of the oldest temples to have been built in Bhutan.
 It is one of the 108 temples built by the Tibetan King Songtsen Gampo.